 When should you call the Program?

-If you are about to become newly eligible for Medicare, call the Health Care Facilitator Program for assistance coordinating Medicare with your UC health plan.
+If you (or a covered family member) are about to become newly eligible for Medicare, call the Health Care Facilitator Program for assistance coordinating Medicare with your UC health plan, ideally three months prior to the month that you turn 65.
 If you need help resolving an issue with your health plan coverage, call the HCF Program for individual guidance, intervention, and help with problem resolution.

 For simple problems and questions, you may do the following: